Harrison Róchez

-Harrison Dwith Róchez (born November 29, 1983) is a Belizean football midfielder who plays for the Honduran club Marathón that competes in the Liga Nacional de Honduras.
+Harrison Dwith Róchez (born November 29, 1983) is a Belizean former football midfielder.

 Club career

 Róchez played for several local clubs in his native Belize, before moving to play in Honduras in 2007.
 He played for Platense and Necaxa before joining Marathón in December 2011.

 International career

 He made his debut for Belize in a June 2004 World Cup qualification match against Canada and, by January 2010, has earned 14 caps, playing in four World Cup qualifiers.